lvml/mpv-plugin-streamcache/README.md

 the start of the script for configuration options), replay will gradually accelerate towards 100% / normal speed.

-The speed of replay will be adjusted so slowly that you probably notice it at all.
+The speed of replay will be adjusted so slowly that you probably won't notice it at all.

 Of course, this also means it will take considerable time (like 20 minutes or so) before the maximum desired cache filling is reached, but that's